eopb/dont_disappear/README.md

 When making an app without a GUI sometimes you display some information before the program ends.
 If you send this program to someone and they run it in the windows command prompt or some other console the window may close before showing the data.
 This crate allows the user to wait until they have read the data before they close the window.

-![Example of Don't Disappear in action](example.gif)
+![Example of Don't Disappear in action](example.gif) *Don't Disappear in action preventing data form disappearing when a program ends.*

 ## Help